We want to ensure a safe & comfortable event for everyone. Please observe the following prohibited items:

 - NO Illegal Substances, Drugs or Drug Paraphernalia

-- NO Pets (see below for service animal policy)
+- NO Pets and NO emotional support animals (see below for service animal policy)

 - NO Laser Pointers